-To use the Electronic invoicing add-on, you must install it from your project in Microsoft Dynamics Lifecycle Services (LCS).
+To use Electronic invoicing, you must install it from your project in Microsoft Dynamics Lifecycle Services (LCS).
 Next, follow the setup procedure to turn on the integration with Finance or Supply Chain Management.
-For more information, see Get started with the Electronic invoicing add-on.
+For more information, see Get started with Electronic invoicing.

-Initially, the Electronic invoicing add-on is available to selected customers through a preview program.
-Later, the preview will be opened to a wider range of customers.
-Finally, the service will become generally available.
+Currently Electronic invoicing is available to customers through the preview program, and in the next phase, the service will become generally available.
 Because functionality that addresses country/region-specific requirements might be limited at different phases of the release, you should always check the most up-to-date documentation that highlights the coverage and scope of supported country/region-specific solutions.

-The Electronic invoicing add-on is deployed in the following Azure geographies:
+Electronic invoicing is deployed in the following Azure geographies: